kiorpesc/AutoNAZA/README.md

 First steps:
 ============

-DONE 1 - Control all NAZA inputs with arduino and python (yes, python).
+DONE 1 - Control all NAZA inputs with BeagleBone's PWM outputs.

-      -Using serial communications between python and arduino.
+      -Uses modified Adafruit-BBIO library - branch is available as one of my repositories.

 DONE 2 - Introduce pyGame to allow joystick control, test and tweak max values